 Don’t be a phony or a pretender.
 Instead, take the opposite path in life and strive to be genuine and authentic, going against the flow of organized religion and corporate commercialism.
 In this way, you need not pretend at all.
 You won’t have to pretend you are happy, and you won’t need to join with others who have imaginary friends.

 It’s important to realize you will create yourself every day.
 If you walk with authenticity, people will notice.
-You find that your happiness does not come from buying things or belonging to a group of pretenders.
+Your happiness does not come from buying things or belonging to a group of pretenders.
 So be true to yourself.
 Be authentic, don’t be a fake person!